Part 1: The catastrophic deluge

 they hold the universal flood responsible for the deposit of massive

-amounts of sediment in successive layers.
+amounts of sediment in successive layers all over the world.
 This, in turn, solidified to

 produce the layers of rock observed by geologists.

 and hundreds of other flood stories as a myths.
-Many might linked in some way with
+Some might linked in some way with

-a historical flood.
+historical floods in different areas of the world.
 The legend of a universal, worldwide flood, as in

 the Genesis account, might be an interesting myth with spiritual significance; however, it